YottaDB/YDBDoc/MessageRecovery/errors.rst

 Compile Time/Run Time Error: This indicates the argument for a SET * or KILL * command used a non-alias local variable where the syntax requires an alias or alias container variable.

-Action: Correct the code in or investigate the logic to determine why the local variable in question is not in the expected state.
+Action: Correct the code or investigate the program logic to determine why the local variable in question is not in the expected state.

 -------------
 AMBISYIPARAM